tushar-kmr/PythAssign16/README.md

-# Facebook Auto Poster - Python Selenium Assignment
+# Facebook Auto Poster - Selenium Assignment

 ## What This Script Does

-This is my Python assignment where I automated posting a status update on Facebook using Selenium.
+In this assignment I automated posting a status update on Facebook using Selenium.
 Basically, the script opens up Firefox, goes to facebook.com, logs in with your credentials, finds the "What's on your mind?" box, types a message, and clicks the Post button.
 It does the whole thing automatically without you having to touch anything.

 The flow is pretty simple:
 1. Opens Firefox browser